-The initial guidelines are being developed and consulted on in parallel with this rule change and an initial version of these guidelines has been published alongside this draft determination.
-The draft rule states that the final rule, if made on 19 December 2017, will commence on 9 January 2018.
-This will allow AEMO to avoid introducing the new LOR framework (if the final rule is made as per the draft rule) during the Christmas-New Year holiday period, which is a period of low demand.
-This will also give AEMO the time to incorporate any changes to the guidelines to reflect any changes made in the final rule.
+The initial guidelines are being developed and consulted on in parallel with this rule change.
+AEMO published draft guidelines for consultation alongside the Commission's draft determination and intends to publish its first version of the guidelines, and its determination of the consultation process, within a week of the publication of this final determination.
+The transitional rule commences on 19 December 2017 and the remaining schedules commence on 16 January 2018.
+In other words, the new LOR framework becomes effective on 16 January 2018.
+This allows AEMO to avoid introducing the new LOR framework during the Christmas-New Year holiday period, which is a period of low demand.
+This will also give AEMO the time to incorporate any changes to the guidelines to reflect the final rule.